Scottish Fold Cat Indoor Living Guide

 Vertical Space

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Scottish Folds have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to osteochondrodysplasia and HCM.
+For Scottish Folds, the inputs that matter most are a medium frame, a moderate shedding coat, and breed-level risk for osteochondrodysplasia and HCM.

 Window Perches